-- Pants or slacks must reach the ankle/shoe.

-- Dresses and/or skirts must reach the knee when standing and cover the thighs when sitting.

-- Blouses, shirts, sweaters must not be tight-fitting.

-- The following are NOT permitted:

-- o Jeans
+- Pants or slacks must reach the ankle/shoe. - Dresses and/or skirts must reach the knee when standing and cover the thighs when sitting. - Blouses, shirts, sweaters must not be tight-fitting. - The following are NOT permitted: - o Jeans o Shorts o Halters o Sleeveless shirts o Camisoles worn alone or shirts with spaghetti straps o Clothing made from denim or sheer material o Open-toe shoes, sandals, flip-flops, clogs or crocks o Items with logos

-- Shorts

-- o Halters

-- Sleeveless shirts

-- Camisoles worn alone or shirts with spaghettistraps

-- Clothing made from denim or sheer material

-- Open-toe shoes, sandals, flip-flops, clogs or crocks

-- \circ Items with logos